 What happens if you feed a snake a frozen mouse?

 Honestly, I highly doubt a snake would even think about eating a frozen mouse.
-If your snake did, they would most likely regurge or die.
+If your snake did, they would most likely regurgitate or die.
 Even partly frozen could cause this.
-Don’t do it.
+A feeder mouse should be properly thawed before feeding, so don’t do it.